trashbirdecology/luisdva.github.io/_posts/2019-08-19-plotting-recursive-partitioning-trees.md

 {% endhighlight %}

-The plot looks good already, and in my opinion it shows good balance between a graphical depiction of how the observations are split with explicit data on the numbers of observations at the nodes and the relevant values in the predictors that define the splits.
+The plot looks good already, and in my opinion it shows good balance between a graphical depiction of how the observations are split, with explicit data on the numbers of observations at the nodes and the relevant values in the predictors that define the splits.

 <figure>
     <a href="/images/ggBarsProp.png"><img src="/images/ggBarsProp.png"></a>